Vampire Clay (2017)

 Author: oldsharky

 Sensible writer/editor with sparkling credentials who would happily work for you at a reasonable rate.
-I moonlight as a bass player, beer enthusiast, Trail Blazers fan, dog fancier, and horror movie fanatic.
+I moonlight as a bass player, beer enthusiast, Trail Blazers fan, dog fancier, but I am a fulltime horror movie fanatic.
 Sometimes I think about daily events too much and require a little help to clarify and process the deluge of information.